Lexxie9952/fcw.org-server/README.md

 Freeciv-web can be setup using Vagrant on VirtualBox to quickly create a local developer image running Freeciv-web on latest Ubuntu on your host operating system such as Windows, macOS (* see above), or Linux.
-This is the recommended way to build Freeciv-web on your computer.

 1. Install VirtualBox: https://www.virtualbox.org/ - Install manually on Windows, and with the following command on Linux:
  ```bash